Cris7777/MSiA423-Project-Repo/README.md

 **Week 1-2: Data Processing**

-Exploratory Data Analysis
+- Exploratory Data Analysis

-Overview of Data
+  * Data Overview

     The dataset is from Kaggle, containing information on over 18,000 players.

 Data Cleaning